notofonts/noto-docs/src/miniarticles/NotoSansMiao.md

 # Noto Sans Miao

-Noto Sans Miao is a sanserif design for texts in the Pollard Phonetic script.
+Noto Sans Miao is a sans serif design for texts in the Pollard Phonetic script.

-Noto Sans Miao contains 365 glyphs, 4 OpenType features, and supports 154 characters: Miao.
+Noto Sans Miao contains 365 glyphs, 4 OpenType features, and supports 154 characters from the Unicode block : Miao.

 ## Supported writing systems